 Maya heads up Chambers' Civil Liberties and Human Rights Team.
 She has an almost exclusively public law / civil liberties practice, primarily holding public authorities to account, with her criminal work limited to specialist appellate cases.

 Maya is ranked in Tier 1 for Civil Liberties in the Legal 500 and ranked in Band 1 for Police Law in Chambers & Partners.
-She was shortlisted in the Public Law Junior of the Year category in the Legal 500 Bar Awards 2018, which also covers civil liberties and human rights work.
+She was shortlisted for Civil Liberties and Human Rights Junior of the Year by Legal 500 UK Awards 2020, the Legal 500 Public Law Junior of the Year 2018 and the Legal 500 Civil Liberties & Human Rights Junior of the Year 2019.

 She remains an editor of the leading criminal textbook Archbold (see publications below).
 She was appointed a Recorder (in Crime) in April 2018.

 Maya is an experienced public lawyer particularly in the context of criminal justice related judicial review, including challenges to statutory compensation refusals for miscarriages of justice, compensation refusals by the Criminal Injuries Compensation Authority (CICA) and challenges to the Independent Office for Police Conduct (IOPC).